martynvhouten/Remcura/TECHNICAL_DEBT_AUDIT_REPORT.md

 4. **Improved code reusability** through composables and component patterns
 5. **Strengthened the foundation** for future development and scaling

-The MedStock Pro codebase is now significantly more maintainable, type-safe, and developer-friendly, providing a solid foundation for continued growth and feature development.
+The Remcura codebase is now significantly more maintainable, type-safe, and developer-friendly, providing a solid foundation for continued growth and feature development.

 **Total Technical Debt Reduction: ~70%**
 **Developer Productivity Improvement: ~50%**